kine/navertical_tasks/README.md

 ## Changelog

+### 0.0.95

+- v2 of runtestsTask to support new parameters of navcontainerhelper function (extensionID, restartandretry)
+- v2 of createdockerTask to support new parameter TestLibraryOnly to speed up container creation

 ### 0.0.94

 - Fixed bug when trying to upgrade App from '' version (previous app published but never installed)